overture-stack/website/markdown/documentation/guides/administration/indexmapping.md

 - **File Centric Indexing:** Each document indexed in Elasticsearch describes all information central to a specific file.
 [Click here to see an example of a file centric JSON document](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json).

-- **Analysis Centric Indexing** Each indexed document in Elasticsearch describes all related information central to a specific analysis.
+- **Analysis Centric Indexing** Each document indexed in Elasticsearch describes all information central to a specific analysis.
 [Click here to see an example of a analysis centric JSON document](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-analysisCentric-document.json).

 <Note title="File or Analysis Centric Indexing">If your queries focus on individual files and their attributes, choose file-centric indexing.
 If your queries center on analyses/participants and their associated data, choose analysis-centric indexing.</Note>